GenieFramework/Genie.jl/docs/content/Working_with_Genie_apps/index.md

 </html>
 ```

 Finally, we must instruct our `BooksController` to use it.
-The `html!` function takes a third, optional argument, for the layout.
+The `html` function takes a third, optional argument, for the layout.
 Update the `billgatesbooks` function to look like this:

 ```julia